makemebitter/makemebitter.github.io/_pages/about.md

 These PhD projects have shipped and influenced industry.
 Cerebro/Cerebro-DS were open-sourced, incorporated into Apache MADlib, and integrated with VMware Greenplum, enabling external teams (including UCSD public-health researchers) and appearing as third-party tools for Databricks users.
 These work also helped inspire RapidFire AI, a startup founded by my PhD advisor centered on these ideas.

-I received my BS in theoretical physics from Nankai University (China) in 2016 when I was still fascinated with quantum gravity, black holes, the ultimate truth of the universe, and published two papers from that work.
+I received my B.S. in theoretical physics from Nankai University (China) in 2016.
+I was fascinated by quantum gravity, black holes, and the search for the ‘ultimate truth’-and published two papers from that work.